CanonicalLtd/maas-docs/src/en/installconfig-add-nodes.md

 Title: Add Nodes
-TODO: Review needed
-      Clarify terms: discovery, enlistment, accept, commission
+TODO: Clarify terms: discovery, enlistment, accept, commission
-      There should be a "commission" section (i.e. not bundled with "discovery") AFAIK, user 'maas' has a default home directory of /var/lib/maas This is the wrong place for node interface configuration, but until we migrate to the new structure, I can't think of a better place at the moment.
-      Need instructions on commissioning
+      AFAIK, user 'maas' has a default home directory of /var/lib/maas Need instructions on deploying directly
-      Need instructions on deploying directly
+      KVM stuff needs to be integrated better into this page

 # Add Nodes